appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 # Vesper PASSporT Token as a wrapper for Multiple Vesper Claims Presentation

-A Subject Entity (SE), acting as the Holder of multiple Vesper claims as SD-JWT + reciepts, may need to present a combination of these tokens to satisfy various verification requirements in a single interaction.
+A Subject Entity (SE), acting as the Holder of multiple Vesper claims as SD-JWT + receipts, may need to present a combination of these tokens to satisfy various verification requirements in a single interaction.
 For instance, in the STIR ecosystem, the SE might first present a vetting Vesper claim to a Telephone Number Service Provider (TNSP) to prove its identity.
-Once trusted, the TNSP issues a Right To Use (RTU) Vesper token for a specific Telephone Number (TN) and associated Rich Call Data (RCD).
+Once trusted, the TNSP issues a Right To Use (RTU) Vesper claim for a specific Telephone Number (TN) and associated Rich Call Data (RCD).
 The SE can then present both the vetting and RTU Vesper claims to the AS when signing a call.

 ## Structure of multiple Vesper Claim Presentation